Azerbaijan wants World Court to order Armenia to hand over landmine maps | Law-Order

 This time last year, Azeri troops drove ethnic Armenian forces out of swathes of territory they had controlled since the 1990s in and around the Nagorno-Karabakh region, before Russia brokered a ceasefire.
 Azeri Deputy Foreign Minister Elnur Mammadov told judges that the emergency measures sought were urgently needed to protect against the "dire threat" posed by what it says is Armenia's refusal to hand over the maps.

-Azeri Deputy Foreign Minister Elnur Mammadov told judges that the emergency measures sought were urgently needed to protect against the "dire threat" posed by what it says is Armenia's refusal to hand over the maps.
 The alleged campaign of placing landmines "is quite simply a continuation of Armenia's decades-long ethnic cleansing operation and an attempt to keep these territories cleansed of Azerbaijanis", Mammadov said.
+Armenia's agent before the court, Yeghishe Kirakosyan, dismissed the Azeri claims as " manufactured and defensive moves".

+He pointed out that Azerbaijan itself planted hundreds of thousands of landmines in the conflict area in the early 1990s.
+Armenia has already handed over two minefield maps and "we stand ready to provide any more maps in our possession", Kirakosyan said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)